KirillZenyuk/mtav20-foundryvtt/README.md

 This system is built on the basis of the existing MtA v20 system (link: [ma20th]) created by [renanmsouza], which does not work in FoundryVTT version 0.8.

+Licensed MtA v20 materials will not be provided, as this is a system provided for public use for free.

 ## Credits

 * Original MtA system: [renanmsouza]